André Rienzo: Tecolotes de los Dos Laredos

 On December 14, 2019, Rienzo was traded to the Tecolotes de los Dos Laredos of the Mexican League.
 Rienzo did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
+In 2021, Rienzo posted a 3–0 record with a 2.57 ERA in 5 starts.
+He suffered a right knee injury in a start against the Algodoneros de Unión Laguna on June 19, and later underwent surgery for a torn meniscus.
+Rienzo was placed on the reserve list on June 27, 2021.